SamFeltip/Sharrowvale-Small-Businesses/src/content/businesses/eve-kitchen.md

 | Email   |                              |
 | Phone   |                              |
 | Website | http://www.evekitchen.co.uk/ |

+Eve Kitchen, founded by Lauren Eve, is a newly opened handmade doughnut shop and artisan cafe in Sheffield.
+They specialize in small batch, handmade doughnuts crafted with seasonal ingredients and classic flavors.
+Come experience their fresh, daily-made treats at their inviting new location.

 Eve Kitchen represents the dedication and dream of opening a handmade doughnut shop and artisan cafe.